 Institutional expectations for online learning

 Any school, district or program that offers an online course must certify that their institution is in compliance with UC's online learning guidelines and policy.
-This certification is part of the course submission process when an online course is added to an “a-g” course list for the first time and must be completed in subsequent years as part of the demographic information submission required for each annual course list update cycle.
+This certification is part of the course submission process when an online course is added to an “a-g” course list for the first time and must be completed in subsequent years as part of the demographic information submission required for each annual "a-g" course submission period.
 It is important that an appropriate representative from the school, district or program complete this certification.

 The University's requirements for institutions offering online courses are as follows: